frovedis/frovedis/doc/manual/python/ml/word2vec.md

 __Purpose__
 It transforms the document text to word2vec embeddings.

-For Example, training with an iterable
+For example, training with an iterable

+    # Using an iterable data
-    data = [["cat", "say", "meow"], ["dog", "say", "woof"]] from frovedis.mllib import Word2Vec
+    data = [["cat", "say", "meow"], ["dog", "say", "woof"]]

+    # Training the model
+    from frovedis.mllib import Word2Vec
     wv_model = Word2vec(minCount = 2)
     wv_model.build_vocab(corpusIterable = data)